psx-spx/psx-spx.github.io/docs/cdromdrive.md

   75h ***  -         INT3(lo,hi,lo,hi);Decoder Get Host Xfer Info Remain/Addr
   76h ***  a,b,c,d   INT3(stat)       ;Decoder Prepare Transfer to/from SRAM
   77h..FFh -         INT5(11h,10h)    ;N/A
+  80h..8Fh a,b       ?                ;seem to do something on PS2
 ```
 \* sub\_functions 06h..08h, 30h..31h, and 4xh are supported only in vC0 and vC1.<br/>
 \*\* sub\_function 51h is supported only in BIOS version vC2 and up.<br/>